Martin Fehérváry

-Martin Fehérváry (born 6 October 1999) is a Slovak professional ice hockey defenceman for the Washington Capitals of the National Hockey League (NHL).
+Martin Fehérváry (born 6 October 1999) is a Slovak professional ice hockey player who is a defenceman for the Washington Capitals of the National Hockey League (NHL).

 Growing up in Bratislava, Slovakia, Fehérváry began playing for the SHKM Hodonín club, Svišť Bratislava U18 team, and attended Svišt Hockey School, which was founded by his family.
 He left his home country at the age of 15 to play with the Malmö Redhawks organization in Sweden.
-Fehérváry climbed through their ranks from U16, U18, and U20 before making his Swedish Hockey League debut at the age of 16.
-Following his trade to HV71, Fehérváry was selected 46th overall by the Washington Capitals in the 2018 NHL Entry Draft.
+Fehérváry climbed through their ranks from under-16, under-18, and under-20 before making his Swedish Hockey League debut at the age of 16.
+Following his trade to HV71, Fehérváry was selected 46th overall by the Washington Capitals in the 2018 NHL entry draft.

 Upon moving to North America, Fehérváry began playing with Washington's American Hockey League (AHL) affiliate, the Hershey Bears.
 Fehérváry spent the majority of his rookie season with the Bears and finished the season with four goals and 10 assists for 14 points through 56 games.
 He also spent his sophomore season with the Bears before earning a place in the Capitals lineup in 2021 following the departures of Zdeno Chára and Brenden Dillon.